Flood Insurance

 Flood insurance covers water damage that stems from heavy rains, storm surges, high tides and other natural disasters.
 While obtaining flood insurance can increase your annual premium by several hundred dollars, its benefits can well outweigh the costs if your property was to suffer flood damage.

 Here’s what you need to know about the different FEMA flood zones (including Florida Keys flood zones), and what they mean for your flood insurance needs.
+These designations also play a crucial role in determining flood insurance requirements for property owners.

-Breaking Down FEMA Flood Zones
+Breaking Down FEMA Flood Risk Zones

 FEMA determines flood hazard based on the likelihood that an area will experience one flood during a 100-year period — or in other words, that an area has a one percent chance of experiencing a major flood event in any given year.
 Of course, there are many locations that could experience flooding on a much more frequent basis.
+These flood zone designations are crucial for determining flood insurance requirements, including the use of Flood Insurance Rate Maps (FIRMs) to set mandatory purchase requirements and building code requirements for high-risk areas.

 The 100-year floodplain standard (also known as the base flood) is the baseline for determining an area’s risk for flooding, and plays a direct role in whether an area will be given a high-risk or moderate to low-risk designation.

 Within these broader categories of high-risk and low-risk flood zones, there are several letter designations that explain in greater detail the severity and type of flood threat an area may face.
+Consulting with an insurance agent is a necessary step for property owners to navigate the complexities of flood insurance, especially in high-risk areas.

 Special Flood Hazard Areas